A Piece of Ribbon

 A Piece of Ribbon is a 1963 Australian television play filmed.
 It was based on an English TV play by Leslie Thomas that had already been performed by the BBC.

 It was filmed in Melbourne and was directed by Christopher Muir.
-Beach scenes were shot in Beaumaris, Wales.
+Beach scenes were shot in Beaumaris, Victoria.

 Although based on a British script it is the only Australian made television drama set during the Malayan Emergency.

 Plot

 During the Malayan Emergency, British soldiers are having a break from jungle patrol at a Malay Beach Club House.
 Several of them are attracted to a Eurasian girl, Marianna de Souza, who is there to meet her boyfriend Corporal Cutliffe.
 He arranges to meet Marianna later at a beach.

 Marianna is found murdered.
 Investigations into her death are cut short when the company is sent out on patrol under Sergeant Wiley.